david-prv/QuickyPHP/CODE_STYLE.md

 // exceptions
 class SomeNameException extends SomeParentException;
 ```
+You may use PHP_CodeSniffer, since it already enforces most of the formatting rules above.
+Learn how to use it [here](https://github.com/squizlabs/PHP_CodeSniffer).

 ### 3. Pass PHPStan Level 0 Analysis
 PHPStan already enforces most of the code style rules above.
 Your code has to pass it.